-A. Paperwork Reduction Act
+- A. Code of Conduct.
+Please see the General Section for more information. - B. Transfer of Funds.
+If transfer of funds from any of the ROSS programs does become necessary, HUD will consider the amount of un-funded qualified applications in deciding to which program the extra funds will be transferred. - C. Paperwork Reduction Act.
 The information collection requirements contained in this document have been approved by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520) and assigned OMB control number 2577-0229.
 In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a currently valid OMB control number.
-Public reporting burden for the collection of information is estimated to average forty hours per respondent for the application.
+Public reporting burden for the collection of information is estimated to average 40 hours per respondent for the application.
 This includes the time for collecting, reviewing, and reporting the data for the application.
 The information will be used for grantee selection and monitoring the administration of funds.
 Response to this request for information is required in order to receive the benefits to be derived.